Ketamine is a powerful medication that can induce anesthetic or loss of consciousness.

 Researchers, too, have implored doctors to “minimize the risk to patients” before prescribing ketamine on off-label repeat prescription.

 It’s clear that evidence is currently lacking but there’s certainly room for further debate and clinical studies.
-The NIH (National Institutes of Health) is supporting further research into the efficacy of ketamine to counter treatment-resistant depression.
+The NIH (National Institutes of Health) is supporting further research into its efficacy counter treatment-resistant depression.

 In the UK, ketamine infusions have been used with marked and rapid positive effects to treat depressed patients “for whom nothing else has worked” according to the Department of Psychiatry at the University of Oxford.

-This is not the first time ketamine has been tested to explore further use cases.
+This is not the first time it has been tested to explore further use cases.
 Back in the 1990s, ketamine was tested with statistically significant success on hardcore alcoholics in the USSR by Evgeny Krupitsky.
-Where only 24% of the control group managed to abstain from drinking for a full year, a staggering 66% of those administered ketamine remained abstinent for that period.
+Where only 24% of the control group managed to abstain from drinking for a full year, a staggering 66% of those administered it remained abstinent for that period.

 Krupitsky expanded his research when he went to Yale in 1996.
 A small study tested ketamine on a group of 70 heroin addicts post-detox.
 Results were again astonishing.
 Only 2% of the group given a trace amount of ketamine as part of treatment were still clean a year later.
 17% of those given a larger dose remained abstinent.